Société Civile Immobilière (SCI)

 Nevertheless, the issue is a complicated and controversial one, and you need to take sound professional advice, as the tax authority could choose to tax the full freehold value of the property if they considered that the structure was being used simply to avoid tax.

-For those who are non-resident the division of property is not recognised in tax law in either the UK, US or Belgium (and potentially other countries), meaning that the inheritance tax base would be 100% of the value of the property.
+For those who are non-resident the division of property is not recognised in tax law in either the UK or Belgium (and potentially other countries), and there are potential risks for US nationals.
 You can read more in How to Transfer French Property to Children.

 If this type of cross-ownership structure is not used, it is also possible to reduce liability through the use of a suitable debt structure in the company, or to avoid the payment of inheritance tax altogether, on the death of the first party, through the use of an SCI created with shares issued en tontine.